mattfrias/SeniorDesign2024-Team25/README.md

 ## Acknowledgements

-Our team would like to thank Professor Yufeng Wu, our Sonalysts advisor Matthew Ferrier, and the University of Connecticut’s College of Engineering for their support on this CSE design project.
+Our team would like to thank Professor Yufeng Wu, our Sonalysts advisor Matthew Ferrier, and the University of Connecticut’s School of Computing for their support on this CSE design project.